Vigneshwar-Ramamurthy09/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project

-Hi, My name is Vigneshwar Ramamurthy, I'm working as a Power Bi Developer for over 5 years and currently trying upskill myself with Data Warehousing architecture to transition into a Data Engineer.
+Hi, My name is Vigneshwar Ramamurthy, Currently working as a Power Bi Developer for over 5 years and currently trying upskill myself with Data Warehousing architecture to transition into a Data Engineer.
 Hope you enjoy the journey.

 Welcome to the **Database Warehouse** Repository